Justin-Watkins/Justin-Watkins.github.io/06-Pricing.md

 # Pricing and Forecasting {#chapter6}

-Like _segmentation_, writing an entire book on forecasting and price tickets would be easy due to the breadth of the subjects.
+Like _segmentation_, writing an entire book on forecasting and pricing tickets would be easy due to the breadth of the subjects.
 There are innumerable considerations, such as determining a _willingness to pay_, taking _arbitrage_ into account, _cannibalizing your sales_, _margins_, _marketing channel_, _product suite_, _brand considerations_, and _competing internal goals_.
 This chapter also immediately follows some examples of segmenting a market.
 This order is deliberate.
 Pricing is dynamic; in certain circumstances, products may be worth more or less money.
 However, pricing is only sometimes a deliberate exercise.
 Consider this quote found in Robert Phillips' book "Revenue and Pricing Optimization" [@Phillips2005]

 > "In many cases, the prices charged to customers are the result of a large number of uncoordinate and arbitrary decisions."
 >